 Nations grow and succeed, on the other hand, when their wealth and political institutions are “inclusive,” that is, they allow for the creative destruction of markets and innovation to run their course.
 In other words, nations prosper when they inclusively innovate, and they stagnate when they protect vested interests.

 America risks becoming an extractive nation as the government continues its assault against university funding and research funding, on the false ideological basis of “small” government is always best.
 This leads no where except economic stagnation and political polarization.

 Lesson For Us All

-Spacex can and does inspire millions of Americans everyday.
-As Elon Musk says, his overarching mission is to make people excited for the future, and he certainly succeeds.
+SpaceX can and does inspire millions of Americans every day.
+As Elon Musk says, his overarching mission is to make people excited about the future, and he certainly succeeds.
 But in SpaceX’s success comes valuable lessons for American policymakers.
 Government can and should compliment the market, especially by supporting startups in their early years and funding basic research.
 We need not fall victim to polarized zero-sum political ideology; government can be a force for good too.